Full text of our Academic Regulations is below.

 Should a student disagree with the application of these satisfactory progress standards, he or she must first discuss the problem with the Dean.
 If still dissatisfied, the student may then appeal to the Academic Fairness Committee (see relevant section above).

 Reinstatement as a Regular Student

-Students who wish to be readmitted after being suspended or dismissed due to the failure to maintain the academic minimums must reapply for admission but not before a full fall or spring semester has passed from the time of suspension.
+Students who wish to be readmitted after being suspended due to failure to maintain the academic minimums must reapply for admission but not before a full fall or spring semester has passed from the time of suspension.
 The readmitted student must retake courses previously failed as soon as these courses are offered or demonstrate the skills applicable to the student’s academic objectives.
 If readmitted, the student will be placed on probation for a period of one semester.
-At the end of the probation period, if the student’s academic record is not in compliance with the standards of satisfactory progress, the readmitted student will be dismissed.
+At the end of the probation period, if the student’s academic record is not in compliance with the standards of satisfactory progress, the readmitted student will be dismissed indefinitely.